Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsWUDAPT.rst

 #.
 Select an output folder where the initial data to run SUEWS should be
    saved and press *Generate*.
 #.
 Open SUEWS at *UMEP > Processer > Urban Energy Balance > Urban Energy
-   Balance (SUEWS/BLUEWS, advanced).* Using this for the first time, the system will ask you to download the latest version of SUEWS, click *OK*.
+   Balance (SUEWS/BLUEWS, advanced)*.
 #.
 Change the OHM option to [1].
 This allows the anthropogenic energy to be partitioned also into the storage energy term.
 #.
 Leave the rest of the combobox settings at the top as default and tick both the *Use snow module* and the *Obtain temporal resolution…* box.
 #.
 Set the *Temporal resolution of output (minutes)* to 60.
 #.
 Locate the directory where you saved your output from SUEWSPrepare earlier and choose an output folder of your choice.
 #.
-Also, Tick the box *Apply spin-up using…*.
+Also, tick the box *Apply spin-up using…*.
 This will force the model to run twice using the conditions from the first run as initial conditions for the second run.
 #.
 Click Run.
 This computation will take a while so be patient.
 If it only takes a very short time (a few seconds) the model has probably crashed.
-Please consult the *problems.txt* file for more information.
+Please consult the *SuPy.log* file for more information.

 Analysing model reults